jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 ```

 #### Map words to RNN
 Our training data contains both the images and captions.
 It also have a dictionary which map a vocabulary word to an integer.
-Caption words in the dataset are stored as word indexes.
-For example, the caption "A yellow school bus idles near a park." may stored as "1 5 3401 3461 78 5634 87 5 111 2" which 1 represents the "start" of a caption, 5 represents 'a', 3401 represents 'yellow'  and 2 represents the "end" of a caption.
+Caption words in the dataset are stored as word indexes using the dictionary.
+For example, the caption "A yellow school bus idles near a park." can stored as "1 5 3401 3461 78 5634 87 5 111 2" which 1 represents the "start" of a caption, 5 represents 'a', 3401 represents 'yellow', ...  and 2 represents the "end" of a caption.

 > In this tutorial, we called the captions provided in the training dataset: true caption.

 However, the RNN does not use the word index directly.
-Instead, through a word embedding lookup table (word2vec)
-$$
-W_{embed}
-$$
-, the word index is converted to a vector of length wordvec_dim.
-The RNN will take this vector
-$$
-X_t
-$$
-and
-$$
-h_{t-1}
-$$ to compute
-$$
-h_t
-$$
+The word index does not contain information about the semantic relationship between words.
+We need to map a word to a high dimensional space such that we can encode semantic relationship between words.
+For example, if we encode the word "father" as (0.2, 0.3, 0.1, ...) we should expect the word "mother" to be close by say (0.3, 0.3, 0.1, ...).
+Or the vector distance between the word "Paris" and "France" should be the similar to the one between "Seoul" and "Korea". word2vec provides a mechanism to convert a word to a higher dimensionl space which is trainable.
+We use a word embedding lookup table $$ W_{embed} $$ to convert a word index to a vector with length wordvec_dim.
+The RNN will take this vector $$ X_t $$ and $$ h_{t-1} $$ to compute $$ h_t $$

 <div class="imgcap">
 <img src="/assets/rnn/cap9.png" style="border:none;width:45%;">
 </div>

->  word2vec is a method to map a word to a vector say with 256 values.
-The mapping maintains the semantic relationship among words.
-The embedding lookup table is trained with deep learning.
+>  The W for word2vec works more like a 1D lookup table than a matrix we use in deep network.

 When we create the training data, we convert words to the corresponding word index using a vocabulary dictionary.
 In runtime, we map the word index to a word vector.
 <div class="imgcap">